-Callie Burt is an Associate Professor of Criminology at Georgia State University.
+Callie Burt is a Professor of Criminology at Georgia State University.
 She has a BA, MA, and PhD in Sociology from the University of Georgia.
-Dr. Burt’s research focuses on understanding the mechanisms linking social inequalities to development and disparities in risky behavior from a life-course perspective.
-Specifically, her scholarship seeks to elucidate the biopsychosocial mechanisms linking social inequalities to disparities in violent, criminal, and health-risk behaviors, with a particular focus on socioeconomic and racial disparities.
+Dr. Burt’s research focuses on understanding the individual biopsychosocial mechanisms linking social inequalities to development and disparities in risky behavior from a life-course perspective.
+The bulk of her research addresses the question of why individuals who face some of the most challenging situations often seem to respond in ways that only seem to exacerbate their situations.
+To that end, her work focuses on explaining how social experiences in development shape enduring but malleable internal states, which influence perceptions and actions (such as crime and health risk behaviors) influencing life trajectories, with a particular focus on socioeconomic and racial disparities.

 In the current research, Dr. Burt investigates how social forces shape changes in impulsivity and sensation-seeking during adolescence, building on recent work highlighting adolescence as a second sensitive period for change—one of vulnerability and opportunity.
 With the support of an MRSD K01 award from the Eunice Kennedy Shriver National Institute of Child Health and Human Development (2018-2023), she is studying genomics and biostatistics to incorporate gene-environment interplay (especially epigenetic mechanisms of embodiment) into her research program.

 Dr. Burt has a longstanding research interest in sex differences, how these differences are shaped by gender as a social force, and the ways in which law and social policies reflect, reinscribe or challenge these differences.
 In a recent article in Feminist Criminology, she scrutinizes the US Equality Act (HR5) and in so doing raises concerns about the implications of sex and gender (identity) in the law.